GTFreeFlyer/DCS_WWII_Carrier_Recovery/README.md

 ACTION 1: DO SCRIPT FILE - Navigate to where you saved mist.lua and select it.

 5. Create the 2nd trigger:
-TYPE: ONCE, NAME: Load Grading Script
+TYPE: ONCE, NAME: Load WWII Carrier Recovery Script
 CONDITIONS: TIME MORE, 5 seconds  (we want to wait a few seconds to make sure all the units have populated in the mission)
 ACTIONS: DO SCRIPT FILE - Navigate to the extracted DCSWWIICarrierRecovery folder and select 'GTFreeFlyers WWII Recovery v1.0.lua' (or whatever the latest version number is).
 You do not need to open or edit the .lua file.
 Just load it into the mission.